 It’s beet season, and smack in the middle of the magazine is a beet section with a half-dozen interesting beet recipes, including this chocolate beet cake.
 I’ve never had so much fun with beets!

-The crunch of the hazelnuts and the moisture of the beets are really a pleasure for the palate.
+The moisture of the beets are really a pleasure for the palate.
 Oh, yes, and the rich chocolate flavor is not too bad either.

 Chocolate Beet Cake

-- Add dry ingredients to the wet ingredients and stir to combine.
+- Add dry ingredients to beet mixture and mix well.
+Set aside.

 - Make the ganache: In the top of a double boiler, heat the rest of the almond milk (1/2 cup).
 Add the chocolate chips or chunks to the milk and remove from heat.
 Let the chocolate melt in the double boiler for 10 minutes without mixing.
 Then, whisk the milk and chocolate briskly until uniform and creamy.
 Fold into the cake batter.
 It will be slightly thick.